by Gina, Steppes of Faith

-“But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him.
-And by His stripes, we are healed.”
+“But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was on Him.
+And by His wounds, we are healed.”
 Isaiah 53:5

-Yet, in the middle of it all, there were seven amazingly compassionate things Jesus said as He carried the cross up the hill and endured the torture of crucifixion.
+Yet, in the middle of it all, there were four amazingly compassionate things Jesus said as He carried the cross and endured the torture of crucifixion.
 It always humbles and amazes me when I think about it.
 His compassion and thoughtfulness of others continued to supersede anything He was going through personally.
 It’s hard to for our human minds to understand.

 Let’s take a closer look at Jesus’ final words.